 Ways to give

-- We have ongoing donation campaigns through which you can do a good deed to the widest possible target group.
-This is a good opportunity if you have a general desire to support the students and researchers of the University of Tartu.
+Support campaigns allow you to donate to the widest possible target group.
+This is a good opportunity if you have a general desire to support the University of Tartu.

 By asking to support an existing foundation or a foundation you have established in the support fund instead of gifts, you have the opportunity to support the University of Tartu and research and teaching, academic family and students in an area that is important to you.